lopsae/self/settings/iterm/readme.md

 iTerm settings
 ==============

-In Preferences/General, enable "Load preferences from custom folder" and use
+In `Preferences/General`, enable "Load preferences from custom folder" and use

-	/Users/mlopez/self/settings/iterm
+	~/self/settings/iterm

-The application will prompt to save the settings in the folder, choose "No".
-If you do so the current settings will override the saved ones.
+Close Preferences and the application.
+If at any point the settings are requested to be saved select `No`, otherwise current settings will override the ones in this folder.

-Close the application and reopen.
+When the application is reopened new settings should be in effect.

 Changes in the plist file